-There are many kinds of scientists in the world and while some work in fields that regularly get the spotlight, there are those that do important work and yet do not really get as much popularity that they deserve.
-Shintaro Hirase happens to be one of those people and while he isn’t as well-known as other scientists, his works and research as a malacologist are very exciting and contribute a lot to the study of shells and molluscs.
-His works are used in dozens of research projects even until today and his collections happen to be a marvel as well though there aren’t really much of them left given to the war and the bombings that did away with a lot of Japan’s buildings and other notable works.
+There are many kinds of scientists in the world and while some work in fields that are regularly in the spotlight, there are those that do important work and yet do not receive the popularity that they deserve.
+Shintaro Hirase is not as well-known as other scientists; however his works and research as a malacologist are very exciting and contributed to the study of shells and mollusks.

 The Early Life of Shintaro Hirase

-Shintaro Hirase had an early start in the field of malacology (a branch of zoology that places focus on the study of molluscs) because he grew up under the influence of another very well-known malacologist and that was his father, Yoichiro Hirase.
-Shintaro was born on February 24, 1884 and as mentioned, he was under the influence of his father so it can be said that his foray into the field of zoology and his study of malacology was something he inherited from his father who was very enthusiastic about his job and his interest in malacology.
+Shintaro Hirase had an early start in the field of malacology (a branch of zoology that concerned with the study of mollusks) because he grew up under the influence of his father, Yoichiro Hirase another very well-known malacologist.
+Shintaro was born on February 24, 1884 on Awazi Island (at Hukura), the eldest son of Yoichiro Hirase, and his foray into the field of zoology and his study of malacology was inherited from his father who was very enthusiastic about his own interest in malacology.

-Aside from formal schooling, he had his father to help drive his interest and this is why together, the two managed to form an extensive collection of seashells that were found along Japanese islands and other islands that were near Japan.
-It has been said often enough that the collection formed by the two is some of the best to be found anywhere although today, only about 30% of the extensive collection is left.
+He became a teaching zoologist at Seikei College.
+Aside from formal schooling, he had his father to help drive his interest and this is why together, the two managed to form an extensive collection of seashells that were found along Japanese islands and other islands near Japan.
+It has been said that the mollusk collection formed by father and son is one of the best to be found anywhere although today, only about 30% of the extensive collection remains.

-While he spent a lot of his time and most of his life building the collection, that wasn’t all be was known to do since he also published several works that prove to be quite valuable in the study of shells and mollusc that were found in Japan.
-These works are so profound that even until today, they are still in use and in print.
-One of his works, the Jap J Zool was based on the review of Japanese oysters and was published in 1932.
-In this work, he talked about the breeding of Japanese oysters and went in-depth about their anatomic qualities.
+While Shintaro Hirase spent much of his time and most of his life building the collection, he also published several works that proved to be valuable in the study of shells and mollusk found in Japan.
+One of his works, published in the Jap J Zool in 1932, was a review of Japanese oysters.
+In this work, he wrote about the breeding of Japanese oysters and went in-depth about their anatomic qualities.

-His other published work, a review of scaphopods was published in the Journal of Choncology.
-Another work he published was on the study of Japanese shells and this book happens to be one of the most interesting to read and to look at since it included pictures of Japanese shells in their natural colours.
-All his works were praised to the highest degree and copies can be obtained up until today.
+Another work, a review of scaphopods (tusk shells or tooth shells), was published in the Journal of Choncology.
+He also published in 1934 a study of Japanese shells and this book included many illustrations of Japanese shells in their natural colors.
+All his works were praised to the highest degree and copies can be obtained today.